 This has been my credo since the second year of my design career.
 I've spent the first year on collecting design awards, firmly believing without a shred of doubt, that award winning design is the alpha and the omega of attracting visitors.
 The more blinding, the better, I thought.

-Then I realized, that while beautiful design certainly is a contributing factor to success, it’s just the first, visceral layer of creating engagement, followed by the behavioural and later by the cognitive layers.
-The point of any digital product from websites to user interfaces is to sell the things they are about.
-They are marketing vehicles, in some cases the core marketing vehicle of the entire business strategy.
+Then I realized, that while beautiful design certainly is a contributing factor to success, it’s just the first, visceral layer of creating engagement, followed by the behavioral and later by the cognitive layers.
+The point of any digital product from a user interfaces to a websites is to sell the things they are about.
+They are marketing vehicles, in case of a digital product the core marketing vehicle of the entire business strategy.
 When they fail, the business fails.
-This is the big lesson from my early years, that fundamentally shaped my approach towards creating design.
+This is the big lesson from my early years, that fundamentally shaped my approach towards design strategy.

-Nowadays, when I help to shape or re-shape the perceived value of a product, I only touch the brand elements that would put the product in the wrong market segment, only change the user interface elements, that are misleading or have bad ergonomics, and re-organize the content architecture only when it hinders the visitor in the successful task completion.
-That’s all that matters to make a digital product engaging (see my study on practical implementation).
+Nowadays, when I help to shape or re-shape the perceived value of a product as a design consultant, I only touch the brand elements that would put the product in the wrong market segment, only change the user interface elements, that are misleading or have bad ergonomics, and re-organize the content architecture only when it hinders the visitor in the successful task completion.
+That’s all that matters to make a digital product engaging.

-I've spent the last couple of years studying behavioural science and the principles of human-computer interaction to master the nuances and metas of making the right design decisions in order to fulfil product goals.
-If someone would ask me today, 'don't you think we should change the colour of the button instead of adding tooltips', I would reply: ugly sells, but misguided does not.
+I've spent the last couple of years studying behavioral science and the principles of human-computer interaction to master the nuances and metas of making the right design decisions in order to fulfill the product goals.
+If someone would ask me today, 'don't you think we should change the color of the button instead of adding tooltips', I would reply: ugly sells, but misguided does not.

-For me to wrap up and position a product in the right market segment conveying the right value for the right price I need you to be prepared, have a vision and a plan.
+For me, the design consultant, to wrap up and position a product in the right market segment conveying the right value for the right price I need you to be prepared, have a vision and a plan.
 To achieve the best possible result with our partnership, please:

 Thank you for your interest, looking forward to talk to you soon!